dzufferey/uArmScala/README.md

 # ToDo

-* does not yet work quite as expected, need to look into the uArm controller to really understand how they convert to angle
 * beside jSSC, maybe we can use Netty (might be easier to have a full-duplex communication with the Arduino)
+* own remote control application to access more of the uarm functionalities

 ## Compiling and running